 Turn off heat.
 Serve warm with steamy white rice/rustic bread/roti/paratha/puris or even kachoris....just like other stews,if this one is left for some hours before serving it tastes even better...

-ü Soak cleaned peas in water for 6-7 hours, strain and rinse…then cook it in fresh water.
+Soak cleaned peas in hot water for 6-7 hours, strain and rinse…then cook it in fresh water and 1/2 teaspoon of baking soda (it helps soften the chickpeas well).

 Have A Bowlful Of Comfort & Happy Cooking!!!
 J